fi-soft/factorio-docker/README.md

 - First-class documentation for using `docker-compose`
 - Opinionated, but configurable: require little to no configuration to run a server
 - Automated server deployment to AWS using Terraform
-- Compressed server files for a slimmer docker container (target is ~70MB)
+- Compressed server files for a slimmer docker container (Possibly switch compression from .xz to .gz for higher speed - will lose some compression, but should keep image under 100MB)

 Secondary features, to keep parity with other container offerings:
 - rcon